 In December 2004, the Financial Accounting Standards Board ("FASB") issued SFAS No. 123 (revised 2004), "Share-Based Payment".
 SFAS No. 123(R) will provide investors and other users of financial statements with more complete and neutral financial information by requiring that the compensation cost relating to share-based payment transactions be recognized in financial statements.
 That cost will be measured based on the fair value of the equity or liability instruments issued.
 SFAS No. 123(R) covers a wide range of share-based compensation arrangements including share options, restricted share plans, performance-based awards, share appreciation rights and employee share purchase plans.
 SFAS No. 123(R) replaces SFAS No. 123, "Accounting for Stock-Based Compensation", and supersedes APB No. 25, "Accounting for Stock Issued to Employees".
-SFAS No. 123, as originally issued in 1995, established as preferable a fair-value-based method of accounting for share-based payment transactions with employees.
+SFAS No. 123, as originally issued in 1995, established aspreferable a fair-value-based method of accounting for sharebased payment transactions with employees.
 However, that Statement permitted entities the option of continuing to apply the guidance in APB No. 25, as long as the footnotes to financial statements disclosed what net income would have been had the preferable fair-value-based method been used.
 Public entities will be required to apply SFAS No. 123(R) as of the first annual reporting period that begins after June 15, 2005.
-The Company has not yet determined the impact of applying the various provisions of SFAS No. 123(R).
+As permitted by SFAS No. 123, the Company currently accounts for share-based payments to employees using APB No. 25's intrinsic value method.
+Accordingly, the adoption of SFAS No. 123(R)'s fair value method will have a significant impact on the Company's results of operations, although it will have no impact on its overall financial position.
+The Company plans to adopt SFAS No. 123(R) using the "modified prospective" method.
+The "modified prospective" method requires compensation cost to be recognized beginning with the effective date (a) based on the requirements of SFAS No. 123(R) for all share-based payments granted after the effective date and (b) based on the requirements of SFAS No. 123 for all awards granted to employees prior to the effective date of SFAS No. 123(R) that remain unvested on the effective date.
+The impact of adoption of Statement 123(R) on future periods cannot be predicted at this time because it will depend on share-based payments granted in the fut ure.
+However, had the Company adopted SFAS No. 123(R) in prior periods, the impact of that standard would have approximated the impact of SFAS No. 123 as described in the disclosure of pro forma net income and earnings per share in Note 2(p) to the financial statements.